Apple launches iPhone 11, 11 Pro and 11 Pro Max – how to find the cheapest deals

 For full info on cutting the cost of an iPhone, see our Cheap iPhones guide.

-- Wait a few weeks.
+- If you're sure you do want a new iPhone... wait a few weeks.
 Based on what we've seen in previous years, handsets are initially very expensive but prices may drop a little after launch, as the market settles and cheaper deals come through.
-This applies particularly to contracts, though upfront prices are less likely to move – but the longer you wait, the better the deals are likely to be.
+This applies particularly to contracts, as upfront prices are less likely to move – but the longer you wait, the better the deals are likely to be.

 - Avoid paying for extra storage you don't need.
 There's a real price difference when it comes to storage, eg, a top-end 512GB iPhone 11 Pro Max is £350 more than the 64GB model.
 Don't buy more iPhone than you'll really use.
 See How to increase phone storage for free.